-The two biomonitoring sites sampled on Greens Creek (Upper Greens Creek Site 48 above all facilities and Greens Creek Below Pond D Site 54 below all facilities) and one sampled on Tributary Creek (Tributary Creek Site 9 below the dry-stack tailings facility) continued to sustain functioning, diverse aquatic communities in 2008 at typically the same or less abundant levels than in the previous seven years of biomonitoring.
+The two biomonitoring sites sampled on Greens Creek (Upper Greens Creek Site 48 above all facilities and Greens Creek Below Pond D Site 54 below all facilities) and the one site sampled on Tributary Creek (Tributary Creek Site 9 below the dry-stack tailings facility) continued to sustain functioning, diverse aquatic communities in 2009 at typically the same or somewhat less abundant levels than in the previous eight years of biomonitoring.
+During 2009, water levels and stream discharges at the two Greens Creek sampling sites were moderate, while those at the Tributary Creek site were likely the lowest experienced during biomonitoring.